SgtSwagrid/SgtSwagrid.github.io/README.md

 ## Deployment

-This site is automatically deployed when you push to the `main` branch.
+This site is automatically deployed from the `main` branch.

 ## Tools